 404 Shards Chambers

-Honorary Consul with jurisdiction in the states of Tamil Nadu and Kerala:
+Honorary Consul with jurisdiction over the State of Karnataka:

 Ducroire is the only credit insurer covering open account deals in over 200 countries.
 A rating on a scale from 1 to 7 shows the intensity of the political risk.
 Category 1 comprises countries with the lowest political risk and category 7 countries with the highest.
 Macroeconomics experts also assess the repayment climate for all buyers in a country.